-The difficulty arises when people become so formed and shaped by the ethos of their organization, that they become unable to empathize – to understand another’s perspective – with people outside their organization.
-This can be a particular problem for Christians and I would suggest that it’s one of reasons that Christians either a) tend to alienate people outside the Church when they speak to them about the faith; or b) tend to be afraid to share their faith with those outside the Church and so compartmentalize ‘church stuff’ apart from ‘life stuff.’
+The difficulty arises when people become so formed and shaped by the ethos of their organization that they become unable to empathize – to understand another’s perspective – with people outside their organization.
+This can be a particular problem for Christians and I would suggest that this is one of reasons that Christians either a) tend to alienate people outside the Church when they speak to them about the faith; or b) tend to be afraid to share their faith with those outside the Church and so compartmentalize ‘church stuff’, separating it from ‘life stuff’.

 One of the best things I did during my seminary and doctoral training was to involve myself in communities where not only did I have an outlet from work and study, but I was also exposed to a diversity of belief frameworks.
-This pressed me to think constantly about how to communicate the faith to people who, for example, have no belief in the supernatural, or who had been harmed by the Church, either because of gossip, arrogance, envy, and so on, or by some form of abuse, or those who were frankly either indifferent to God, or who believe that while God might be great, his people are wicked, or actually potentially disprove God’s own words.
-These are all responses to the Christian faith that I have heard while being involved in university sports (rowing, rugby, cross country skiing) and sports throughout the City of Toronto (track and cycling).
+This pressed me to think constantly about how to communicate the faith to people who have no belief in the supernatural; who have been harmed by the Church, either by gossip, arrogance and envy, or by some form of abuse; those who are frankly indifferent to God, or who believe that while God might be great, his people are wicked, or potentially disprove God’s own words.
+These are all responses to the Christian faith that I have heard while being involved in university sports (rowing, rugby, cross-country skiing) and sports throughout the City of Toronto (track and cycling).

-These teams or clubs actually form the foundation of community that carries with it the same potential for exclusivity (terms, phrases, fitness levels, equipment, financial capacity, talent capacity), that the Church does, whether they realize it or not.
-However this community also carries with it the capacity to gather others in – if it is willing to engage others with charity, love, peace, kindness, gentleness, self-control, discipline, focus, building others up, loving neighbor, helping to nurture the other, shunning bitterness, envy, prolonged anger, arrogance, and hatred. – so they might learn the ways of the particular sport being done.
-I’ve watched people go from novice cyclists, who would walk most of the obstacles on our local trails, unsure of what equipment to bring, or wear, how to get on and off the bike before falling over, using incorrect ways of speaking about training or equipment or totally failing in training for an event, to holding their own, setting both personal and in some cases, community records.
-I have pointed out this analogy to team/clubmates who say that Christianity is exclusive and judgmental – demonstrating that all humans have the propensity to the sin (acting out of fear, anger, bitterness, envy, arrogance, or evil inclinations) that underlies exclusivity – and it presses them to reconsider their own judgment of the Church.
+Whether they realize it or not, these teams and clubs actually form the foundation of community that carries with it the same potential for exclusivity (terms, phrases, fitness levels, equipment, financial capacity, talent capacity) that the Church does.
+However, this community also carries with it the capacity to gather others in – if it is willing to engage others with charity, love, peace, kindness, gentleness, self-control, discipline, focus, building others up, loving one’s neighbour, helping to nurture the other, and shunning bitterness, envy, prolonged anger, arrogance, and hatred – so they might learn how the particular sport is done.
+I have watched people go from novice cyclists (who would walk most of the obstacles on our local trails, were unsure of what to wear or what equipment to bring; how to get on and off the bike without falling over, used incorrect ways of speaking about training or equipment or totally failed in training for an event) to holding their own, setting both personal, and in some cases, community records.
+I have pointed out this analogy to team/clubmates who say that Christianity is exclusive and judgmental.
+This demonstrates that all humans have the propensity to indulge the sins that underlie exclusivity (acting out of fear, anger, bitterness, envy, arrogance, or evil inclinations) and it presses them to reconsider their own judgment of the Church.

-What my cycling group taught me is that every aspect life belongs to God – whether in positive or negative witness to him – he takes all of it up.
-In having done this, he has set us free from the fear that God does not actually exist but is a figment of our collective anxiety, and the fear that we cannot accomplish our own salvation, or the salvation of others.
+My cycling group has taught me that every aspect of life belongs to God.
+Whether positive or negative witness to him, he takes all of it up.
+Having done this, he has set us free from the fear that God does not exist – is a figment of our collective anxiety – and the fear that we cannot accomplish our own salvation, or the salvation of others.
 And being set free from fear, we can actually step out of the ‘safety’ of the community in which we worship – the Church – into the world.

-In this way we communicate the faith not in propositions to be memorized, or rules to be followed; but as a salve for suffering that is common to all, as an adventure of pursing the universal origin, truth and order of all things; as a pursuit of love in hope and faith that casts out the fear that prevents us from receiving the fullness of who we are.
+In this way we communicate the faith not in propositions to be memorized or rules to be followed, but as a salve for suffering that is common to all, as an adventure of pursuing the universal origin, truth and order of all things; as a pursuit of love in hope and faith that casts out the fear that prevents us from receiving the fullness of who we are.